Christopher Bentivegna: Moving to New Orleans

 Bentivegna played the role of Collins at Le Petit Theatre (New Orleans) in one of the first post-Broadway productions of Rent, starring opposite Bianca Del Rio, winner of RuPaul's Drag Race, who played the role of Angel.

 Bentivegna has directed the New Orleans premieres of Evil Dead: The Musical, Zanna, Don't!, and Musical of the Living Dead.
 In December 2014, he directed the original musical A Christmassacre Story starring two-time Tony award-winning actor Michael Cerveris.
-In August 2015, Bentivegna directed the world premiere of the stage play version of Flowers in the Attic, written by Andrew Neiderman based on the best-selling novel by V.C.
+In August 2015, Bentivegna directed the world premiere of the stage-play version of Flowers in the Attic, written by Andrew Neiderman, and edited by Bentivegna, based on the best-selling novel by V.C.
 Andrews, to critical acclaim.
 In November 2015, Bentivegna's production of Terminator: The Musical received its world premiere in New Orleans.
 In August, 2016, Bentivegna produced and directed the Louisiana premiere of the musical Lizzie; a rock musical based on the life of alleged axe murderess Lizzie Borden, winning the New Orleans Big Easy Award for Best Director of a Musical.
-In New Orleans, Bentivegna has also directed the regional premieres of The Toxic Avenger (musical) and Triassic Parq, a musical retelling of Jurassic Park told from the dinosaurs point of view.
+In New Orleans, Bentivegna has also directed the regional premieres of The Toxic Avenger and Triassic Parq, a musical retelling of Jurassic Park told from the dinosaurs’ point of view.
 Other directorial credits include The 25th Annual Putnam County Spelling Bee, The Lion in Winter, A New Brain, The Wiz, and Dreamgirls.
 In 2017 Bentivegna won the Big Easy Award for New Orleans' Theatre Person of the Year.
+In 2020, he won a second Best Director of a Musical Big Easy Award for Cabaret, also winning Best Choreographer of a Musical for that production.